vikartp/aakasmik-nidhi-sanstha/README.md

 # aakasmik-nidhi-sanstha
 This is a MERN stack project to provide digital solution to Contingency Fund Youth Association Barkangango(आकस्मिक निधि युवा संस्था बरकनगांगो).
+This is a completely free of cost deployed project for betterment of village.
 This also includes one expo project which is used to build mobile application.

+## Tech Stack

+- Front End:
+  - React+Vite
+  - Tailwind CSS
+  - Shadcn
+  - Expo (for mobile app)

+- Back End:
+  - Node.js
+  - Express.js

+- Database:
+  - MongoDB
+  - Cloudinary (for image upload)

+- Authentication:
+  - JWT

 ## Considerations